About the course

-This year, the university has been ranked 35th out of 126 higher education institutions in the student-informed survey ‘WhatUni’ – a massive rise of 60 places.
+This year, the university has been ranked 28th out of 131 higher education institutions in the student-informed survey ‘WhatUni’; the university has increased its standing annually since 2015 with an increase of 7 places this year.
 Our focus on providing our students with the skills and real-life work experience means nine out of ten of all of our graduates are employed or in further study within six months of graduation, and of those, 82% are in graduate-level jobs or study.
-These two accolades combined make us one of the fastest improving universities in the UK in 2018.
+These accolades make us one of the fastest improving universities in the UK.

 Here at the University of Cumbria, lives are enriched so individuals can become the world changers of tomorrow; a place where you can find your calling, your career and find your place.